dddrrreee/cs140e-win19/labs/lab13-vm.1/README.md

   1. Set up domains.
 You must put in barriers correctly (give the page number and what the ARM requires).
-Show the code faults when you (1) run code where execution is disabled, (2) write to memory that is read-only.
+Show the code faults when you (1) run code for memory that has the "execute never" bit set, (2) write to memory that is read-only.

-  2. Switch the ASID and page-table pointer.
-You handle coherence correctly and the cookbook from ARM on how to do this (give with page number citations, succinct intuition).
+  2. Set the ASID and page-table pointer.
+You must handle coherence correctly, using the ARM provided instruction sequence to switch `ASID`s (your comments should state page number citations and succinct intuition).

   3. Turn on/turn off the MMU.
-You must handle coherence / flushing corectly (with page number citations).
-You should extend this to handle caching.
+As in (2) you must handle coherence / flushing corectly (with page number citations).

-  4. Delete all of our files and starter code (remove references from the `Makefile`).
+  4. Delete our files and starter code (remove references from the `Makefile`).
 At this point, all code is written by you!

 Extensions:

-  1. Set-up two-level paging.
+  1. Set up code so that it cleans the cache rather than just invalidates.
-  2. Set-up 16MB paging.
+  2. Write code to make it easy to look up a PTE (`mmu_lookup_pte(void *addr)`) and change permissions, write-buffer, etc.
-  3. Set up code so that it cleans the cache rather than just invalidates.
+  3. Set-up two-level paging.
-  4. Write code to make it easy to look up a PTE (`mmu_lookup_pte(void *addr)`) and change permissions, write-buffer, etc.
+  4. Set-up 16MB paging.

 ----------------------------------------------------------------------
 ## Part 1: setting up domains.